Start where you are. You don’t have to be perfect, just present.

 — Dwayne ‘The Rock’ Johnson

-Healthy masculinity doesn’t mean rejecting strength—it means redefining it.
+Healthy masculinity doesn’t mean rejecting strength.
+It means redefining it.
 Instead of being about domination, silence, or performance, it becomes about emotional presence, integrity, and connection.

 It doesn’t ask you to stop being a man.
 It just asks you to stop cutting yourself off from the parts of you that make you fully human: your emotions, your needs, your creativity, your empathy.
+It’s about having the courage to show up with your full self, even the messy parts.

 In my post Redefining Masculinity: What it Means to Be a Strong Man Today, I defined healthy masculinity like this:

-Healthy masculinity is the practice of being grounded in self-awareness, emotional honesty, integrity, and strength—not defined by domination or suppression, but by the capacity to be present, accountable, and caring toward oneself and others.
+Healthy masculinity is the practice of being grounded in self-awareness, emotional honesty, integrity, and strength; not defined by domination or suppression, but by the capacity to be present, accountable, and caring toward oneself and others.
 It supports the development of emotional depth, personal responsibility, respectful relationships, and the freedom to be fully human.

 5 Pillars of Healthy Masculinity (With Examples)